RobolinkInc/doc-v2/docs/codrone-edu/blockly/Senior/05-Sensors/14-reset-sensor.md

 ##### Description

-Resets the Gyroscope angles to 0
+Resets the Gyroscope angles to 0.
+Make sure the drone is on a flat surface when running this block.

 ##### Parameters